Research

 Our research couples experimental methods and numerical modeling to investigate the multiscale chemo-hydro-mechanical behavior of rocks and soils due to interactions with biological processes, and their various engineering applications.

-The world is presently in need of diverse and sustainable energy sources and solutions that can help mitigate climate change and protect the environment and the earth.
-Energy from hydrogen and geothermal systems are viable low-carbon energy solutions that have emerged in recent years.
-We are currently working on tackling fundamental research questions on geologic hydrogen for natural/clean hydrogen generation from geological formations.
+The world is presently in need of various energy sources and solutions that can help meet the energy demand.
+Hydrogen and geothermal systems are viable energy solutions that have emerged in recent years.
+We are currently working on tackling fundamental research questions on stimulated geologic hydrogen for hydrogen generation from geological formations.

-Here, we are investigating the coupled thermo-hydro-chemo-mechanical processes in subsurface rocks and their complex behavior due to underground hydrogen production or storage.
+Further, we study the coupled thermo-hydro-chemo-mechanical processes in subsurface rocks and their complex behavior due to underground hydrogen production or storage.
 We are also exploring the intersection between geomechanics and geothermal energy systems.

 Urban Heat Island and Other Surface Infrastructure System Hazards